Intimacy

 1. Open Communication

 Saying "I want you to touch me here" or "this feels good" can be a high hurdle for men.
 The stereotype that "men should lead silently" inhibits expressing one's own desires.
 However, communicating your body's preferences to your partner is the shortest path to a more satisfying sexual experience.
+Even without words, non-verbal methods like guiding your partner's hand to a preferred spot are effective.

 2. Enjoy the Process of Exploration

 Rather than trying to find the "right answer," what matters is an attitude of enjoying the exploration process itself.
 If you try a new area and get no response, that is not a "failure" but "data."
 Approach it as a journey of getting to know each other's bodies, with curiosity.
-(Books on sexuality can also be helpful)
+Books on sexuality can also be helpful.

 Summary

 The male body has many erogenous zones beyond the penis.
 By developing a broader understanding of your own body and communicating openly with your partner, the quality of sexual experiences improves significantly.
 Let go of stereotypes and explore your body with curiosity.
+What matters is not finding the "right answer" but enjoying the process of discovery together, within a relationship where both people feel safe.